Rajvi-P/phylogenetics-final-submission/notebook-log.md

 **Completed - using ClustalW**

-- Description: ClustalW is a software used for multiple sequence alignment of nucleotides.
-It is the most user friendly and performs quality alignments using progressive alignment methods.
+- Description: a software that uses progressive alignment methods based on pairwise alignment

+- Strengths: being commonly used to align sequences, handling large datasets, and being macOS friendly

+- Weaknesses and Limitations: not performing well on sequences with high levels of divergence, producing biased results due to its progressive alignment strategy, takes very long to align a large dataset

-- Assumptions: all aligned sequences are evolutionarily related, rate of change in sequences is constant
+- Assumptions: assumes all sequences are evolutionarily related and the rate of change in the sequences is constant

-- Limitations: struggles to align distantly related sequences, takes very long to align big number of sequences

 _Code:_